Smana/smana.github.io/content/en/post/pki-gapi/index.md

 The aim of this post is to demonstrate practical usage with `Gateway-API` and, depending on the protocol used, [several options are available](https://gateway-api.sigs.k8s.io/guides/tls/) for securing connections with TLS.
 For instance, we can use `Passthrough` to set TLS termination at the upstream (directly exposed by the pod). </br>
 However, for our use case, we will use the most common scenario: **HTTPS at the Gateway level**.

-Basically we only need to specify a Kubernetes _secret_ that storing the certificate.
+Basically we only need to specify a Kubernetes _secret_ that stores the certificate.

 ```yaml
 listeners: